paudeldipesh/rust-note-api/README.md

 # Rust Note API

-A simple RESTful API for managing notes, built with Rust using Actix Web, Diesel, and PostgreSQL.
+A simple RESTful API for managing notes, secured with JWT authentication, built with Rust using Actix Web, Diesel, and PostgreSQL.

 ## Features